YarnSalesman/BADJOKES/README.txt

 Before running it, uncheck "Auto arrange icons" and "Align icons to grid" under "View" from the desktop context menu.
 Otherwise the dance will look a little stiff.

+The last act will play on until message box is closed.

+On first run, the window associated with the icons may get minimized and it will look as if nothing is happening (The original did this too).
+The obvious fix to this is to skip it in the Minimize callback function, but laziness got the better of me and I left it as is.
+Just run it again.